How to Fix an AirTag That Won’t Update Its Location?

 AirTag Battery

-4. Perform this pressing step four times.
-The fifth attempt’s sound should differ, indicating the AirTag is ready to pair.
+4. Repeat this step four times.
+On the fifth try, the sound should be different, meaning the AirTag is ready to pair.

-5. Bring your iPhone close to the AirTag and select Connect.
+5. Hold your iPhone close to the AirTag and tap Connect when prompted.

 Connecting AirTag